Guide Baldur's Gate 3 Class Tier List and Guide

 Mage Hand Legerdemain is incomplete.
 The tool tip says it gives the summoned mage hand more actions, but it doesn’t yet.
 All it does right now is make the mage hand invisible when first summoned.
 Its barely noticeable.

 The Arcane Trickster’s spell casting is similar to the Eldritch Knight’s that we discussed above.
 They learn 2 cantrips and up to 4 spells by level 4.
 3 of those 4 spells must be in the enchantment or illusion schools.
 At level 4 they have 3 first level spell casts per long rest.
 Their spell casting modifier is intelligence.
 Like the Eldritch Knight, their spell selection is slim.
-There are four first level spells in those two schools (there should be five, but for some reason they haven’t put Tasha’s Hideous Laughter on the Wizard’s spell list).
-However, unlike the Eldritch Knight, the really important spell is available: Sleep.We’ve discussed Sleep a little above.
+There are five first level spells in those two schools.
+However, unlike the Eldritch Knight, the really important spells are available: Sleep and Tasha's.We’ve discussed Sleep a little above.
 At early levels, it is probably the best control spell in the game, because it doesn’t have a saving throw and the first melee attack against a sleeping target is a guaranteed crit.
+Tasha's is like Sleep, but with a saving throw.
 Rogues get very high value from crits because it multiplies their Sneak Attack damage.
 So, an Arcane Trickster is a striker that brings some of its own control options.

 - Hit Points: 1d8 progression